 A popular legend tells the story of how Parvati, the wife of Shiva, was surprised by her lord when he entered the house while she was taking a bath.
 Annoyed at not having a servant to keep an eye on things, she decided to sculpt the image of a child with the ointments she used to anoint her body.
 After giving him life, she asked him to guard her door and forbid entry to anyone who appears.
-Shiva arrives and is surprised to find a young boy at the door.
-He asks him to move out of the way and when he refuses, cuts off his head.
-Parvati is distraught and begs him to bring her son back to life.
-Shiva is perplexed, but orders that the head of the first living being found be brought to him.
+Shiva arrived and was surprised to find a young boy at the door.
+He asked him to move out of the way and when he refused, cut off his head.
+Parvati was distraught and begged him to bring her son back to life.
+Shiva ordered that the head of the first living being found be brought to him.
 This is how the god got his elephant head.
-To make amends, Shiva recognises Ganesha as his son, and names him the leader of the ganas, an unruly gang of spirits.
+To make amends, Shiva recognised Ganesha as his son, and named him the leader of the ganas, an unruly gang of spirits.

 You may enjoy watching Bal Ganesh, a 2007 computer-animated musical feature film directed by Pankaj Sharma.
 The film is about the adventures of Ganesha when he was a baby and how his mother conceived him.

 As Vigneswara, ‘the remover of obstacles’ , he is worshipped by shopkeepers, travellers, students, couples to be married, academics, and thieves, because he brings good luck and averts misfortune.